Responses to some frequently asked questions.

 • While we encourage all applications of responsible technology to apply, we are particularly interested in applications rooted in topics such as:

-• Artificial Intelligence (AI)
+• artificial intelligence (AI)

-• mental health and well being
+• mental health and well-being

 • supportive tools related to our climate crisis